Top Ten Cars for going

 Someone who buys last years car of the year is clearly someone

 who is willing to take advice.
-This means that they might not
+This means that they might

-have no problem in listening to their superiors.
+they'd have no problem in listening to their superiors.

 Someone who has decided that out of the thousands upon thousands

-of vehicles on the market, there isn't one which fulfills all
+of vehicles on the market, there isn't one which fulfills

-their particular criteria, and therefore they'll make
+all their particular criteria, and therefore they'll

-on how good their car is.
+depends on how good their car is.

 With the world rapidly running out of fossil fuel supplies,